-Understanding Withholding Tax on Payments to Foreign Entities: A Guide for Businesses in Saudi Arabia
+Understanding Withholding Tax on Payments to Foreign Entities

 In today’s interconnected world, businesses in Saudi Arabia frequently engage with foreign suppliers, service providers, and contractors.
 However, many companies may not be fully aware of the tax implications when making payments to non-residents.
 Withholding tax (WHT) is one such requirement that can significantly affect cross-border transactions.